island-is/handbook/docs/api-design-guide/methods.md

 ## Custom methods

 APIs should prefer standard methods over custom methods.
-But in the real world there is often need to provide custom methods.
+However, in the real world there is often a need to provide custom methods.
 A custom method is an action that does not cleanly map to any of the standard methods.
 The way to add custom methods to your API is to nounify the action and make it a sub-resource.